artpi/wp-writers-block-block/readme.txt

 GPT-3 is a text-completion algorithm developed by OpenAI - [read more here](https://deliber.at/2020/gpt-3/).
 It can generate text using a provided sample.
 And so - it can help you get out of the writer's block!

 Writer's Block Block provides a Gutenberg block that completes your content for you.
-Simply write few paragraphs and insert writers block block into your post to see what robots can write for you.
+Simply write few paragraphs and insert writer's block block into your post to see what robots can write for you.

 == Installation ==